CodeWithMayank-Py/Easy-Convert-Tool/README.md

 ## Project Status

-Easy Convert Tool is currently under development, with new features and enhancements being added regularly.
-Stay tuned for updates as we continue to improve and refine the tool.
+Easy Convert Tool is a completed project that offers seamless file format conversion with its intuitive user interface.
+The tool is now at version 1.0.0 and includes a built-in update mechanism to ensure you have access to the latest features and enhancements.

 ## Features (Planned)